[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 The G20 leaders said they recognise the need for increased global investments to meet the climate goals of the Paris Agreement: some $5.8-5.9 trillion in pre-2030 period is required for developing countries, in particular for their needs to implement their emission targets.

 The group “will pursue and encourage efforts to triple renewable energy capacity,” a leaders’ statement read.
-“We commit to urgently accelerate our actions to address environmental crises and challenges including climate change,” it said.
+“We commit to urgently accelerate our actions to address environmental crises and challenges, including climate change,” it said.

 Bilateral meetings